-Great Parks offers a wide variety of programs and events that spark curiosity and enable a child to discover the world around them.
+Great Parks of Hamilton County offers a wide variety of programs and events that spark curiosity and enable a child to discover the world around them.

 A child’s ability to explore the natural world around them is as important to their development as breathing clean air, eating fruits and vegetables and reading.
-Programs are offered year-round at most Great Parks throughout the county.
+Programs are offered year-round at most our parks.
 Some are available for all ages and while others are designed for a particular age range or families to enjoy.
-Whatever your age and whatever your interests, an adventure awaits you at a Great Park!
+Whatever your age and whatever your interests, an adventure awaits you at a Great Park of Hamilton County!

 The Adventure Outpost has a variety of programs for kids ages 10 and up.
 Whether you want to become a master archer, survive for a week in the woods, explore from the cockpit of a kayak or cook delicious meals over a backcountry stove, our experienced staff have all of the right tools to unleash your mountain child.
 Come discover the adventure that waits in your backyard.